VoltLang/Volta/README.rst

 *******

 The only compiler that has been used to compile Volta on Windows is DMD.
 Install DMD and MinGW.
+You'll want a 32 bit MingW that outputs DWARF exception information.

 Using MinGW's bash prompt, compile LLVM -- be sure to use --enable-shared and build a DLL.

 Once compiled, put the LLVM tools and DLL in your PATH, in with the D tools is probably the simplest place.
-Run `implib /p:64 LLVM.lib <thellvmdll>` and place that in the Volta directory.
-Run make (the digital mars one, not MinGW) and with a bit of luck, you should have a working volt.exe.
+Run `implib /p:128 LLVM.lib <thellvmdll>` and place that in the Volta directory.
+Run make (Digital Mars or GNU make should work) and with a bit of luck, you should have a working volt.exe.

+You'll need to link with the BoehmGC (http://www.hboehm.info/gc/).
+The MingW you compiled LLVM should suffice.

+These directions need to be expanded, but hopefully this has pointed you in the right direction.

 Other
 *****